SeaJayye/maui-capstone/README.md

     - Have multiple timers running at the same time for different dishes

-    - Active timers are displayed and have a scollable layout
+    - Active timers are displayed and has a scrollable layout
 - **Two-Page App layout**:

     - Main page is for viewing all the active timers

     - Timer detail page is the page for detailed timer information

+- **Responsive Design**:

+    - Adapts to different screen sizes